Approximately 134 students graduated with a degree in General Agriculture from 3 degree programs available in Kentucky.

-general agriculture graduates earn a starting salary of about $36,161 and a mid-career salary of around $62,142.
+General Agriculture graduates earn a starting salary of about $36,161 and a mid-career salary of around $62,142.
 Read on to see which colleges provide the very best opportunities for General Agriculture graduates.

-The subsequent listings showcase the top colleges and universities in Kentucky to get a general agriculture degree.
+The subsequent listings showcase the top colleges and universities in Kentucky to get a General Agriculture degree.
 To come up with this ranking, we use just the colleges and universities in the state that offer Agriculture and rank for quality.
 See the full ranking methodology here.

 Berea College is among your top options if you want to study General Agriculture.
 Students who delight in a more relaxed life will appreciate the school's location in the not so big town of Berea, Kentucky.

-This school does not require freshmen to live on-campus.You will get to meet others from many different cultures first-hand, thanks to Berea's diverse campus.
+Berea College grads end up with about $6,852 of student loans on average.
+That is far lower than the national average of $29,076.You will get to meet others from many different cultures first-hand, thanks to Berea's diverse campus.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Have a look at Berea College's scorecard.

 Western Kentucky University is a good choice for individuals interested in a General Agriculture major.
 Western Kentucky University offers graduate degrees in agriculture for those interested in an advanced degree.
 With over 20,000 undergraduates, Western Kentucky University is among the biggest schools in the country.

 With a low price and fantastic academic programs, Western Kentucky University is a great value, earning a position of #1,198 in the nation.You might want to commit to an ACT preparation class before taking the test because the typical ACT score is 22.
 Go on a virtual tour to know more about Western Kentucky University.